 After years of spending copious amounts of time and money on plants that were truly just ornaments, on native plant cultivars that could spell trouble for wild plant populations, and also on native plants that were not locally indigenous, I finally understood.
 It’s quite simple: plant locally native species.

-ChooseNatives was created to help you, dear wildlife gardener, to avoid my mistakes.
+ChooseNatives was created to help you, dear constant steward, to avoid my mistakes.
 Take a peek at the various resources for building a healthy habitat.
 I hope to inspire you with photographs and an informative article now and again.

 Thank you for visiting ChooseNatives.org.
 May your garden’s wildlife inhabitants delight you as much as they delight Marc and me.